rasouliali/TiffViewer/README.md

 }
 </code>

-for load tiff in firefox and chrom used codes from bottom links: https://github.com/seikichi/tiff.js/tree/master
+for load tiff in firefox and chrome used codes from bottom links: https://github.com/seikichi/tiff.js/tree/master

-demo upload in this "tiff All Browser.html" file download and test it. it is work...
+this project is  html demo. download this project then extract and run "tiff All Browser.html" file and test it. it is work...